-We had productive and actionable dialogue right there in the auditorium and I got a standing ovation when I wrapped up.
-Just as I was exiting stage left, one of the executives from Customer Satisfaction asked me for my business card and she asked me to write my home address on the back of my business card.
+We had productive and actionable dialogue right there in the auditorium, and I got a standing ovation when I wrapped up.
+Just as I was exiting stage left, one of the executives from Customer Satisfaction asked me for my business card, and she told me to write my home address on the back of my business card.
 I did as I was told.

 It turns out they didn’t hate me for telling my story.
 Whew!
 I stayed for lunch with the wonderful people at McDonald’s and then headed to Chicago O’Hare.

-The next morning my doorbell rang and it was FedEx with a very large box from McDonald’s…addressed to my daughter, Lauren!
+The next morning my doorbell rang, and it was FedEx with a huge box from McDonald’s…addressed to my daughter, Lauren!

 My husband and I helped Lauren open up the massive box.
 The first thing she pulled out was an apology letter from McDonald’s.
 They apologized for her experience in the drive-thru in Tulsa!
 Ahhhh…